-The Group is a diversified infrastructure investment company with businesses in Hong Kong, Mainland China, the UK, the Netherlands, Portugal, Australia, New Zealand and Canada.
-In 2015 and 2016, a series of terrorist activities occurred in Europe that resulted multiple deaths and casualties.
-There is no assurance that there will not be any political unrest or immunity from terrorist threat in the countries in which the Group operates, and if these events occur, it may have an adverse impact on the Group's financial condition and results of operations.
+The Group is a diversified infrastructure investment company with businesses in Hong Kong, Mainland China, the UK, Continental Europe, Australia, New Zealand and North America.
+In recent years, a series of terrorist activities occurred across the globe that resulted in multiple deaths and casualties.
+There is no assurance that countries in which the Group operates will not have any political unrest or they will be immune from terrorist threat, and if these events occur, it may have an adverse impact on the Group's businesses, financial conditions, results of operations or growth prospects.